almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/trafficpi/electricaltheory.md

 ## Relays

-Relays are used when devices of different voltages or amperages are being used together.
+Relays are used when devices of different voltage or amperage are being used together.
 One common example of this is relays that are used to control headlights on a car.
 The switch inside the vehicle has a lower amperage signal that is ran through it to be used as a signal.
 When the switch is turned on, a relay is closed which then connects a different circuit to turn on and off the headlights.